mfinelli/cmsc-421-project-3/README.md

 Assignment
 ----------

-Write the function (find-plan start-pos goal) that returns a plan (i.e. vector of operators) such that:
+Write the function (find-plan start-pos goal) that returns a plan (i.e. vector or list of operators) such that:

     (let [start (init start-pos)
           some-plan (find-plan start goal)]